minamotorin/youtube-fzf/README.rst

 NOTE
 ####

-I‘m beginner.
+I'm beginner.
 This program will not work if YouTube changes things.
 And it will take long time to push fix.

 Some codes and English will wrong.
 If you find something, please use `Github issues <https://github.com/minamotorin/youtube-fzf/issues>`_ feel free.